How Often Should I Service My Boiler in Rhode Island?

 - If your technician finds something that needs attention, you have time to fix it before you actually need the heat.

 - Scheduling is easier.
-By late November, every plumbing company in the state is running emergency calls and booking services two weeks out.
+By late November, every plumbing company in the state is running emergency calls and booking two weeks out.

 What a real annual service includes